15 Best Winter Hikes in Kananaskis and Canmore

 There is not much cell service in the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon with GPS.

-Wildlife Awareness in Kananaskis in Winter
+Wildlife Awareness In Winter

-Although it’s winter, I still like to have bear spray on me while hiking in the winter.
-They can awaken at any time.
+Although it’s winter, I still like to wear bear spray while hiking in the winter.
+Bears can awaken at any time.
 Cougars, coyotes, wolves, and moose stay active throughout the year.
-Keep your eye out for foxes, elk, deer, and owls as well!
+Keep your eye out for foxes, elk, deer, and owls!
+If you see wildlife, do not approach it.
+Give them lots of space, and don’t make them change their course.

 Where to Rent Microspikes